BayoNet/Markdown-tests-clone/jdbc-engine.md

 Allows ClickHouse to connect to external databases via JDBC.

-To implement JDBC connection, ClickHouse uses the separate program `clickhouse-jdbc-bridge`.
+To implement JDBC connection, ClickHouse uses the separate program [clickhouse-jdbc-bridge](https://github.com/alex-krash/clickhouse-jdbc-bridge).
 You should run it as a demon.

 This engine supports the [Nullable](../../data_types/nullable.md) data type.